Contact Tracing 101

 Vaccines, Breakthrough Cases, and Indoor Vs. Outdoor Disease Transmission

-- The COVID-19 vaccine is highly effective in preventing severe disease, including hospitalization and death from COVID.
+- The COVID-19 vaccine is highly effective in preventing severe diseases, including hospitalization and death from COVID.

 - Individuals that are vaccinated can still contract coronavirus, but are less likely to develop symptoms or have severe disease.